Rotelle

 Rotelle is a type of pasta resembling wheels with spokes.
 They are similar to fiori.

 The name derives from the Italian word for a small wheel.
-In Italy they are also called "ruote", and in the US they are usually called "wagon wheels".
+In Italy they are also called ruote, and in the US they are often called "wagon wheels".

+They originated in 1900 in Italy, probably in Puglia.
+They have the advantage of maintaining their shape intact during cooking, without squashing.